SeguelLab/tutorial-sicss/README.md

 ### [3️⃣ LangChain Agent and Classification](notebooks/3.LangChain_Agent_WebSearch_Team_Classifier.ipynb)

-Continuing from what we did earlier with LangChain and Taverly, we will use the agent to classify some data.
+Building on our earlier work with LangChain and Taverly, we will utilize the agent to classify some data.
 We have some sample data of different sports teams where
-The agent will try to determine which sport the sports team belongs to, with the combination of web search and GPT.
+The agent will attempt to determine which sport the sports team belongs to by combining web searches and GPT.

 ### [4️⃣ How to evaluate classification models](notebooks/4.Model_Evaluation.ipynb)

-We are working with what's called zero-shot classification, which is unsupervised and doesn't have any labeled data.
+We are working with a technique called zero-shot classification, which is an unsupervised approach that doesn't require any labeled data.
 If we did use labeled data, how can we make sure that the predictions/classifications from the model are correct?
 We will look at a few model evaluation measures that will allow us to compare different results.
 We will be using precision, recall, F1-score, and accuracy.
 These metrics can be used to compare different models and are the most widely used metrics for classification tasks.